 The Hybrid Truth

-Digital is better for: maintaining existing relationships, initial research and outreach, scaling relationship maintenance, convenience and accessibility.
+Digital is better for: maintaining existing relationships, initial research and outreach, scaling relationship maintenance, and convenience across time zones.

 Practical Hybrid Strategies

-- Maintain a Digital Home Base: LinkedIn keeps connections visible between communications
+- Maintain a Digital Home Base: LinkedIn keeps connections visible between communications.
+Even a brief comment on someone's post signals that you remember them.

 This article was created with AI assistance and reviewed by our editorial team before publication.
 Cover image generated with AI.